AlexKitov/datasciencecoursera/Getting and Cleanning Data Course project/README.md

 #### Description

 `cleandstr` removes the punctual characters from the elements of a character vector passed to the strvect parameter of the function.
 The set of cleaned characters includes: `\]\[!"#$%&'()*+,./:;<=>?@\^_`{|}~-` .
-The function loads stringr package providing the str_trim function.
-The function gsub() is used for the cleaning of the names, with value of the argument pattern = "[[:punct:]]"
+The function loads stringr package providing the str_trim function, used to remove any white space after the name of the variable.
+The function gsub() is used for the cleaning of the names, with value of the argument `pattern = [[:punct:]]` http://www.regular-expressions.info/posixbrackets.html

 #### Arguments

 `separator` - character - used as a substitute of the punctual characters.
-It is included since according to [REFEFEFEFEF] the variable names in R should be with "." separator of the words. the PROBEM WITH "()" combination
+It is included since according to https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml the variable names in R should be with "." separator of the words.
-`tolower` - boolean - its value determines weather or not the capital letters in the strvect elements should be replaced with lower ones.
+`tolower` - boolean - its value determines weather or not the capital letters in the `strvect` elements should be replaced with lower ones.

 ### Function of `tidyData`

-The function tidyData is used to calculate the average by "activity" and "subject" for each variable.
+The function tidyData is used to calculate the average by `activity` and `subject` for each variable.

 #### Syntax